Articles by Tanzeel Sarwar

 Supreme Court clarifies Section 35(3) BNSS 2023: Notices are mandatory for offences punishable up to 7 years.
 Arrest is an exception, not the rule.
 Read the full analysis of Satender Kumar Antil v CBI (2026)

-No Mechanical FIRs For Harsh Political Posts: Supreme Court Upholds Telangana HC Guidelines For Social Media Cases
+No Mechanical Firs for Harsh Political Posts SC Upholds Telangana HC

 The Supreme Court upholds Telangana High Court's guidelines to prevent mechanical FIRs for social media posts.
 Learn how the new rules protect political speech, require preliminary inquiries, and stop illegal arrests in digital defamation cases.

-State Cannot Justify Low Pay To Teachers Citing Centre’s Failure To Release Funds: Supreme Court On RTE Act
+State Cannot Justify Low Pay to Teachers Citing Centres Failure SC

 The Supreme Court has held that under the Right to Education (RTE) Act, the primary responsibility to ensure teachers are paid fairly lies with the State Government.
 The Court clarified that a State cannot evade its obligation to pay the prescribed honorarium by pointing fingers at the Central Government's failure to release its share of funds.